coder/docs/workspaces/code-with-me.md

 ---
-Title: Code With Me
+title: Code With Me
-Description: Learn how to use JetBrains' Code With Me feature in Coder.
+description: Learn how to use JetBrains' Code With Me feature in Coder.
 ---

 This article will show you how to set up a Code With Me session when running a